anthonysSlab/SalineScriptures/brainstorming-ideas/homebrew ft.md

 Note: There are 9 (Including likeable) feats that need to be made.

+*Italics are rework ideas*

 - Interrupter
     - (AGI +2)
     - Once per combat you may sacrifice your next turn, to intercept into an enemy's action, DR12 Agility to either: stop their turn, attack them, or do something else right before they do.

-- improvised mista boi ja
+- improvised mista boi ja (Improviser)
-    - Improvised weapons are d6 but they break after one hit.
+    - Improvised *and broken* weapons are d6 but they break after one hit.
+    - *something mixed*

 - Sharpshooter
     - When you spend your entire turn aiming your weapon, get an automatic crit on the next attack.
 You cannot have an enemy within melee range or take damage while aiming.
-     - Another idea:
-     - Gain an additional d4 attack on unaware enemies that are atleast 10m away.
+     - *Gain an additional d4 attack on unaware enemies that are atleast 10m away.*
-     - You may spend a omen on a successful attack to turn it into a crit.
+     - *You may spend a omen on a successful attack to turn it into a crit.*

 - Hoarder
     - Can find extra items with a dr16 presense roll, they are mundane